Wait Queue and poll Support¶

 Warning

-poll_wait() does not sleep by itself.
-It only registers the wait queue with the poll infrastructure.
+poll_wait() never blocks.
+It only records the wait queue associated with the current poll operation.

 Warning

-wake_up_interruptible() does not automatically mean the fd is readable.
-The .poll callback must return a readable mask after wakeup.
+A wakeup does not automatically make the file descriptor readable.
+The driver must return the appropriate event mask after wakeup.

 Warning